etwk/blog/content/lists/books.md

 - [ ] The Joy Luck Club: A Novel (Amy Tan)
 - [ ] Stone Butch Blues (Leslie Feinberg) #autobiography #transgender
 - [ ] Forgottenness: A Novel (Tanja Maljartschuk) #time #trauma #identity
+- [ ] Burma Sahib: A Novel: A Riveting Historical Fiction Exploring the Transformation of Eric Blair into George Orwell #people #bumingbai
+- [ ] The Sympathizer #Vietnam #bumingbai

 ### Plays
 - [ ] English / Wish You Were Here: Two Plays #must